-For more information on community facilities and activities assets, refer to the Infrastructure Strategy on page 31(parks, open spaces and community facilities infrastructure section on page 57) or the Asset Management Plan via our website.
+For more information on community facilities and activities assets, refer to the Infrastructure Strategy on page 53 or the Asset Management Plan via our website.

 We provide community facilities and activities to support wellbeing and contribute to making Masterton an enjoyable place to live.